guyabel/wcde-shiny/md/about_details.md

 The suggested citation for data and plots from this website is:

-Wittgenstein Centre for Demography and Global Human Capital, (2018). *Wittgenstein Centre Data Explorer Version 2.0 (Beta).* Available at: <a href="http://www.wittgensteincentre.org/dataexplorer">http://www.wittgensteincentre.org/dataexplorer</a>
+Wittgenstein Centre for Demography and Global Human Capital, (2018). *Wittgenstein Centre Data Explorer Version 2.0.* Available at: <a href="http://www.wittgensteincentre.org/dataexplorer">http://www.wittgensteincentre.org/dataexplorer</a>

 ### R package